NextCenturyCorporation/mcs-pipeline/README.md

 ### SSH

-* Use the 'ray attach' command to connect to a shell on the cluster head node.
+* Use the `ray attach` command to connect to a shell on the cluster head node.
 * You can also connect to a node via the following:

     <code>ssh -i ~/.ssh/pemfilename.pem username@ec2.2.amazon.com run_script.sh</code>